nhut-ngnn/nhut-ngnn.github.io/_pages/about.md

 I am currently working as an Undergraduated AI researcher under the guidance of <a href='https://dnmduc.github.io/'>`Dr. Duc Ngoc Minh Dang`</a>, where he continues to explore and contribute to cutting-edge developments in AI.

-**Research Interests:** Deep Learning, Speech Processing, Computer Vision.
+**Research Interests:** Deep Learning, Speech Processing, Human-Computer Interaction, Computer Vision.